-Melt chocolate in either in a double boiler or on the microwave on High in 15-second intervals, mixing well in between each until fully melted.
-Set aside to cool to room temperature.
+- Melt the chocolate either in a double boiler or in the microwave on high in 15-second intervals.
+Mix well in between until fully melted then set aside to cool to room temperature.

-Enjoy with a serving of coconut whipped cream, strawberries and. a sprinkle of vegan chocolate shavings on top!
+- Enjoy with a serving of coconut whipped cream, strawberries and. a sprinkle of vegan chocolate shavings on top!